gunnarmorling/1brc/README.md

 # 1️⃣🐝🏎️ The One Billion Row Challenge

+_Status Jan 31: The challenge will close today at midnight CET.
+No new pull requests will be accepted after that time.
+Pending PRs will be evaluated over the next few days.
+Please don't push any changes to pending PRs after today, unless being asked to do so.
+This will be the case if I spot an issue during evaluation (failing tests, etc.).
+In this case, I will comment on the PR, and you are allowed to push one update.
+I will re-evaluate the entry, and if there are still remaining issues, you'll get one more and last opportunity to update the PR.
+If it still is not valid at this point, it will be closed.
+The final leader board will be published on Monday Feb 5._

 _Status Jan 12: As there has been such a large number of entries to this challenge so far (100+), and this is becoming hard to manage, please only create new submissions if you expect them to run in 10 seconds or less on the evaluation machine._

 _Status Jan 1: This challenge is [open for submissions](https://www.morling.dev/blog/one-billion-row-challenge/)!_